matrix-org/synapse/CONTRIBUTING.md

 regarding Synapse's Admin API, which is used mostly by sysadmins and external service developers.

-If you add new files added to either of these folders, please use [Github-Flavoured Markdown](https://guides.github.com/features/mastering-markdown/).
+If you add new files added to either of these folders, please use [GitHub-Flavoured Markdown](https://guides.github.com/features/mastering-markdown/).

-Some documentation also exists in [Synapse's Github Wiki](https://github.com/matrix-org/synapse/wiki), although this is primarily contributed to by community authors.
+Some documentation also exists in [Synapse's GitHub Wiki](https://github.com/matrix-org/synapse/wiki), although this is primarily contributed to by community authors.